04/24/2024

 Another highlight was an announcement by Board Vice Chair Spencer Collier, CEO of Getfused, a leading Boston-based marketing agency celebrated for their groundbreaking digital solutions.
 Collier announced today’s unveiling of a new website.

-“Our collaboration has birthed a digital journey that not only honors the past two decades of love and labor but propels us into a future teeming with opportunities to engage more students and volunteers and further expand the village,” said Collier.
+“Our collaboration has birthed a digital journey that not only honors the past two decades of love and labor but propels us into a future teeming with opportunities to engage more students and volunteers and further expand our collective mission,” said Collier.

-“Every click invites visitors to delve into the soul of our organization – our programs, students, supporters, and the myriad tales of student triumph that define us,” Collier added.
+“Every click of our new website invites visitors to delve into the soul of our organization – our programs, students, supporters, and the myriad tales of student triumph that define us,” Collier added.

 Explore the website for many ways to be part of a solution to end the cycle of homelessness through services such as tutoring, mentoring and quality, grade-level backpacks and “Tools for School.”